-Eligible nominees are enrolled as undergraduates in a North American college or university throughout the academic year September 2012 to May 2013.
+Eligible nominees are enrolled as undergraduates in a North American college or university throughout the academic year September 2014 to May 2015.
 They must be nominated by two faculty members and recommended by the chair of their home department.
-No more than two male and two female candidates can be recommended by the same department chair in the same year.

 CRA gratefully acknowledges the support of Microsoft Research and Mitsubishi Electric Research Labs (MERL) who sponsor the Outstanding Undergraduate Researchers Award Program in alternate years.
-The 2013 award is being sponsored by Microsoft Research.
+The 2015 award is being sponsored by MSR.

 Click here to fill out and submit the nomination form.

 The CRA award is about research.
 If a nominator can talk about his or her direct experience doing research with the nominee, that is the best use of the available space in the letters of support.
 CRA is especially interested in the nominee's specific contributions.
 For example, did the nominee invent a new algorithm, provide a certain proof, or analyze data and uncover new information?
 If the nominee published a paper, what was the nominee's part in the authorship, and did the nominee present it?
 After discussing research, the nominator should make brief comments on other aspects such as: community service, leadership, any special factors which the student had to overcome, teaching ability, or academic performance.
 However, please note that the order of the topics listed in the nomination procedure is intentional.
 While it is expected the winner of this award will have an excellent GPA and be a star student, details of how well the nominee did in this or that class are not relevant to this nomination.